 ACRE encourages residents to set out into the sprawling grounds to find new places to be inspired.
 Artists often hike into the hills, to record sound or video, map the land, or create site-specific installations.
-Visitors have come through to lead excursions to forage for dinner or picnic in a field.
-Wildlife such as trumpeter swans and bald eagles share the landscape with explorers.
+Visiting artists have led foraging and nature walk excursions.
+Wildlife such as trumpeter swans and bald eagles share the landscape with the residency.